NKCPS K-12 Literacy

 To use this site:

-On the navigation panel on the left of your screen, find your grade level and when you go to that page, you will find NKCPS pacing, curriculum framework, and other recommended resources.
+On the navigation panel on the top of your screen, find your grade level and when you go to that page, you will find NKCPS pacing, curriculum framework, and other recommended resources.

-Below you will find the VDOE Introduction and Explanation of Organiztion of the English Standards of Learning.
+Below you will find the VDOE Introduction and Explanation of Organization of the English Standards of Learning.

-Feel free to contact the K-12 Reading Coordinator, Jodi Bailey if you have any questions or comments.
+Feel free to contact the K-12 Literacy Coordinator, Jodi Bailey if you have any questions or comments.

 The goals of the English Standards of Learning are to teach students to read, write, research, and communicate.
 Students should be prepared to participate in society as literate citizens, equipped with the ability to think analytically, solve problems, communicate effectively, and collaborate with diverse groups in their communities, workplace, and postsecondary education.
 As students progress through the school years, they become active and involved learners and develop a full command of the English language, evidenced by their use of Standard English and their rich speaking and writing vocabularies.